mikey-no/cert_tool/README.md

 ## Run just CertTool

 Just CertTool, without the functionality broken out into separate programmes (as above)

+This command is show for completeness, it is not used anymore, it was one of the development stages the application passed through.

 ```commandline
 python .\app\CertTool.py
 ```